MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-network.md

 # Azure CLI for Azure Network

 The Azure Command Line Interface ([Azure CLI](/cli/azure/what-is-azure-cli)) is a set of commands used to create and manage Azure resources.
-It is available across many Azure services including Azure Network.
-The many CLI **az network** commands give you the ability to work effectively with Azure Network services from a command line.
+The CLI is available across many Azure services including Azure Network giving you the ability to manage networking services from a command line.

 ## References for Azure Network

-The [Azure Network](/azure/azure-Network/) CLI experience is composed of two parts: Azure CLI (commonly referred to as CLI **core**) and the Azure Network CLI **extension**.
+The Azure Network CLI experience is composed of two parts: **core** and **extension**.
+Core Azure CLI commands ship as part of the CLI and are fully supported.
 An extension gives you access to experimental and pre-release commands, and must be installed prior to use.
-See [Installing extension references](#installing-extension-references) for script examples.
+Example install scripts are provided in [Installing extension references](#installing-extension-references).

+See [az network](/cli/azure/network) for a complete list of Azure CLI core references for Azure Network.
+Follow the links below for extension references.

 ### Virtual network